 The driving standard is 20/40 where the chart letters are twice as big as those on the ’20’ line.
 If you have to stand at 20 feet away to be able read this bigger letters, when your normal sight friend can still pick them out from 40ft away, then you have 20/40 vision (the red back coloured line on this chart)

-Please call us on 0203 733 5657 if you have any additional questions or would like to discuss vision correction in more detail.
+Please call us on 0203 733 5657 if you have any additional questions or would like to discuss vision correction or laser eye surgery in more detail.